 Chief Operating Officer, Loiacono Literary Agency

-Having spent the last thirty years as a developmental scientist, president and CEO of several companies, and as Engineering Manager, Tresu Royse, Inc., Dallas, the United States arm of Tresu Group of Denmark, he has vast experience in the printing industry worldwide.
+Having spent the last thirty years as a developmental scientist, president and CEO of several companies, and as Engineering Manager, Tresu Royse, Inc., Dallas, the United States arm of Tresu Group of Denmark and Design Engineer for TurnCare, he has vast industry experience worldwide.
 Involved in daily operations as well as planning for future ventures and acquisitions, his focus is corporate analysis and head of the advisory board.